kbastani/spring-cloud-event-sourcing-example/README.md

 ### Deploy to Pivotal Cloud Foundry

 1. pcf resource requirements
-  * more than 11GB app memory.
+  * more than 11GB memory available in PCF space.

 1. make sure backend service installed on PCF marketplace.
   * p-mysql